 VELUX centre pivot windows are a firm favourite as there are so many options for you to customise your window with.
 Swinging open from the centre of the window, centre pivots are ideally suited to any room with low ceilings or any window openings which are relatively low down.
 Available in the traditional pine finish and modern white-painted finish, VELUX centre pivot roof windows come in standard manual, electric, and solar options.
-If you opt for a VELUX white PU coated manual centre pivot window, you also get the option of choosing an ‘obscure’ window for maximum privacy or advanced triple glazing for increased thermal efficiency and noise reduction.
+If you opt for a VELUX white PU coated manual centre pivot window, you also get the option of choosing an obscure the window for maximum privacy or advanced triple glazing for increased thermal efficiency and noise reduction.

 The most popular roof window on the market, you opencentre pivot windows with a control bar that’s located at either the top or bottom, meaning half of the window comes into the room when it’s opened.
-Centre pivot roof windows are popular as they’re so easy to maintain - they come with a 180 degree rotation function which allows for easy cleaning on both sides.
+Centre pivot roof windows are popular as they're so easy to maintain - they come with a 180-degree rotation function which allows for easy cleaning on both sides.

-Choose centre pivot if you want bags of choice in terms of design and finish, or you’re trying to keep costs down.
-On average, centre pivot windows are between £50 to £100 cheaper than like-for-like top hung models.
+Choose centre pivot if you want bags of choice in terms of design and finish or you're trying to keep costs down.
+On average, centre-pivot windows are between £50 to £100 cheaper than like-for-like top hung models.
 Centre pivot VELUX roof lights can be operated by remote control too, making them a great choice for hard-to-reach places.

 Avoid centre pivot if uninterrupted views are important to you.
 Half the sash remains in the room when fully open, so there'll always be a slight obstruction, both to your eyes and perhaps to your head if you're tall.
 Centre pivot isn’t an option if your pitched roof window needs to be a means of escape due to the sash's positioning when open.
 If your window needs this life-saving benefit, you’ll need a top-hung window.